What Data Holly Collects

 Special Position Categories

 Some position types do not fit a standard salary schedule format.
-Holly handles the following as best as possible given available data, but coverage may be limited:
+Holly handles the following as best as possible given available data, though coverage may be limited:

 Part-time and contract positions

-Public safety roles with non-standard 40 hour workweeks (ex. firefighters, police)
+Public safety roles with non-standard 40-hour workweeks (e.g., firefighters, police)

 Healthcare workers